akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Something passed between them—an old understanding, a shared history of managing the unmanageable.

-"And the tamer," Henry said.
-"I'll leave that to you."
+"Depends on the tamer, but I'll leave that to you," Henry said.

 A real smile now.
 "You always do."